zcash-hackworks/pay-to-sudoku/README.md

 proof.
 Alice sends a CLTV transaction over the blockchain to Bob with the added constraint that Bob must produce the preimage of `C` (aka `K`).
 After Bob redeems the TxOut, Alice uses `K` to decrypt `E`, producing `S`.
 If Bob does not redeem the TxOut, Alice recovers her value but does not obtain `S`.

-todo:

-* write better tests
-* write interface for interacting with the snark